Welcome to Bird Bear Press, publisher of:

 About the Book

-representing over 5400 different stamps.
+representing over 12,350 different stamps and labels.
 Each stamp is described textually, with information on

 perforation, gum, size, scarcity and market value.
 Catalogue numbers